AdobeDocs/target.it-IT/help/c-integrating-target-with-mac/a4t/before-implement.md

 Durante la risoluzione dei problemi, assicurati di confermare che l&#39;ID supplementare sia presente negli hit di Analytics.

-## Registrazione Analytics lato client {#client-side}
+## Client-side Analytics logging {#client-side}

-Per impostazione predefinita, quando at. js, the [!DNL Experience Cloud Visitor ID Service]e appmeasurement. js si trovano nella pagina e [!DNL Adobe Analytics] si verificano eventi stili [!DNL Target] corretti a scopo di reporting e analisi, nel backend, l&#39;ID supplementare corretto viene incluso dalla pagina, come indicato in precedenza.
+By default, when at.js, the [!DNL Experience Cloud Visitor ID Service], and appMeasurement.js are on the page, [!DNL Adobe Analytics] and [!DNL Target] correctly stitch events for reporting and analytics purposes in the backend as long as the correct supplemental ID is included from the page, as mentioned above.
 Non sarà necessario gestire ed eseguire altre operazioni per A 4 T in modo corretto.

-Tuttavia, esistono casi in cui potrebbe essere opportuno avere maggiore controllo su quando e come inviare dati analitici [!DNL Target] relativi [!DNL Analytics] a scopo di reporting.
-Potreste avere uno strumento di analisi interno utilizzabile a scopi interni, ma anche inviare i dati di analisi a [!DNL Analytics] tramite il prodotto analisi interno, in modo che altri membri della vostra organizzazione possano continuare a utilizzare [!DNL Analytics] come origine di reporting visiva.
-Vedere [Passaggio 7: Riferimento at. js o mbox. js su tutte le pagine](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) del sito in *Analytics for Target Implementation* per ulteriori informazioni.
+However, there are cases when you might want to have more control on when and how to send analytics data related to [!DNL Target] to [!DNL Analytics] for reporting purposes.
+You might have an in-house analytics tool that you leverage for internal purposes but also want to send the analytics data to [!DNL Analytics] via your in-house analytics product so that other members of your organization can continue to utilize [!DNL Analytics] as a visual reporting source.
+See [Step 7: Reference at.js or mbox.js on all site pages](/help/c-integrating-target-with-mac/a4t/a4timplementation.md#step7) in *Analytics for Target Implementation* for more information.